 The main function of Santa Clara Valley Water District reservoirs is storage of future drinking water for county residents.
 The public has been allowed access for recreational uses that do not harm the integrity of the water supply.
 Following the discovery of invasive zebra mussels in a neighboring county’s reservoir in January, 2008, a program of mandatory boat inspections, overseen by County Parks, was instituted.

 Zebra and quagga mussels damage native ecosystems and water supply pipes and valves.
-Download our "Invasive Mussels Fact Sheet" from the list at right.
 Growing in thick blankets that clog pipes, pumps, valves, water intakes, trash racks, and boat engines, they are difficult to remove and are almost impossible to eradicate.

 Zebra mussels were discovered in January 2008 in San Justo Reservoir in nearby San Benito County, the first time they had been found in a water body west of the Rockies.
 Related quagga mussels were discovered in southern California for the first time in 2007 and have spread quickly.
 These mussels attach to boats, aquatic plants, bait buckets and other water-recreation equipment and spread when these items are moved from infested waters to another water body.
 Their microscopic larvae can be transported in a live well, bilge or bait bucket.
 Boaters can take specific steps to avoid spreading invasive species.